jankuca/diet-dot/README.md

 If you want to test, run `node test.js` and that will test to see if this module is working and report back.

 ## Benchmarking
-To benchmark diet dot against doT, run the benchmarks in the benchmarks dir.
+To benchmark diet dot against doT, run the benchmarks in [this project](https://github.com/jamescostian/templating-engine-benchmarks).
 In general, diet dot is ~20% faster.

 ## Original Author
 Laura Doktorova @olado